Voice of the Customer - Gain Valuable Insights From Customer Feedback

 How much do you focus on customer retention?
 Do you dedicate enough manpower, time, and financial resources to this business aspect?
-If you don’t, you’re likely to hemorrhage money in the long run, given that acquiring new customers will cost you 5 times more than retaining existing clients.
+If you don’t, you’ll likely end up losing a significant amount of money in the long run, given that acquiring new customers will cost you 5 times more than retaining existing clients.

 If that’s making you feel concerned about your own retention levels, you should start collecting, analyzing, and acting on Voice of the Customer (VoC) data.
 Why?
 Because it’s one of the best ways to increase customer satisfaction and trust in your brand.